keez857/obsidian-notes/Master/Boxes/HackTheBox/Starting Point/05 - Pathfinder/02 - bloodhound.md

 because we already have creds from the last box `sandra:Password1234!`

-we use bloodhound.py found here: https://github.com/fox-it/BloodHound.py
+we use bloodhound.py to gather our data to then import into bloodhound: https://github.com/fox-it/BloodHound.py

 must run